kariebi/MERN-Auth-Template/README.md

 - **JWT (JSON Web Tokens) for Authentication**: JSON Web Tokens are used for secure authentication between the frontend and backend.
 - **Customizable**: Easily customizable to fit your project's specific requirements.

+**I HAVE'NT ADDED GOOGLE AUTH FUNCTIONALITY YET!
+JUST A BUTTON!
+If you want me to add it, please let me know.**

 ## Getting Started

 ### Prerequisites